matteoventali/EzParking/Student_doc.md

 ## CONTAINER_NAME: ui_ms

 ### DESCRIPTION:
-Frontend container serving static web content or a web application for EzParking users.
+Frontend container serving the web application for EzParking users.
+It communicates with backend APIs (like account_ms, park_ms) over HTTP.

 ### USER STORIES:
-To be completed in future.
+- As an administrator I want to be able to visualize the status of my application's microservices, so I know if there are some problems.
+- As a user I want to see all the functionalities of the app in my homepage so that I can access easily to them.

 ### PORTS:
 80:80, 443:443

-### DESCRIPTION:
-Provides the user interface for accessing EzParking services.
-It communicates with backend APIs (like account_ms, park_ms) over HTTP.

 ### PERSISTENCE EVALUATION
 Stateless.
 No data persistence; static files are mounted as a volume.